 Going the extra mile

-The best mouse for CAD comes from personal preferences but remember to keep it simple if your are not yet sure what to go for.
-A a three-button wheel mouse is in most cases the best choice.
+The best mouse for CAD comes from personal preferences but remember to keep it simple if you are not yet sure what to go for.
+A three-button wheel mouse is in most cases the best choice.